 A Living Learning Community

-All first-year Blount students as well as many Blount upper-class students, live in the Blount Living and Learning Center, a premier campus residence hall designed to integrate social and intellectual life.
-Two historic buildings on UA’s main quadrangles, Oliver Barnard Hall and Tuomey Hall, contain additional classrooms, computer labs, and study space for the exclusive use of Blount students.
+All first-year Blount students as well as many Blount upper-class students, live in the Blount Living and Learning Center (LLC), a premier campus residence hall designed to integrate social and intellectual life.
+The Blount LLC was created intentionally for constant interaction between students and every year Blount students leave the Blount LLC with a strong sense of community.
+As well as the LLC Blount students also have access to two historic buildings on UA’s main quadrangles, Oliver Barnard Hall and Tuomey Hall, contain additional classrooms, computer labs, and study space for the exclusive use of Blount students.
 This integration provides Blount students with the atmosphere of a small liberal arts college in the midst of a major research university.
+If you want to learn more about our great buildings check it out here.

 With A Liberal Arts Minor

+The Blount Scholars Program is centered on the Blount minor in liberal arts.
 Taken from the Latin, līberālis (befitting or worthy of a free person), the liberal arts are those subjects and skills that since classical antiquity have been considered essential for citizens to know in order to take an active part in civic life.
 Originally seven in number, in the contemporary university, the liberal arts comprise the disciplines in the Humanities, Natural Sciences, Arts, Mathematics, and Social Sciences.
+The Blount minors aims to allow its students to come at these contemporary discplines with a variety of perspectives.
+The Blount minor lends itself to the liberal arts by teaching Blount students how to critically think and write proficiently throughout these different disciplines.
 Because the Blount Program leads to a minor, even students whose majors are in colleges outside the College of Arts & Sciences can participate in the program.

 For Any Major